-In this case, the proprietor of a patent had filed an opposition on his own patent and that opposition had been declared inadmissible.
+In the present case, the owner of a patent had filed an opposition to his own patent and that opposition had been declared inadmissible.

-The Grand Chamber opposes this inadmissibility by stating that an opposition is not inadmissible just because that it was formed by the proprietor of the said patent (point 8 of the reasons).
+The Grand Chamber opposes this inadmissibility by stating that an opposition is not inadmissible just because qu & #8217; it was formed by the holder of the said patent (point 8 of the reasons).

-Indeed, it seems desirable to allow everyone (A99 (1) CBE73) to oppose in order to to ensure as far as possible that the European Office will issue and maintain European patents only if they are deemed valid Even if this opposition is formed by the holder wishing to limit his patent (point 3 of the reasons).
+Indeed, it seems desirable to allow everyone (A99 (1) CBE73) to object in order to & #8220;guarantee as far as possible that the European Office will only issue and maintain European patents if these are found to be valid& #8221; even if this opposition is filed by the owner wishing to limit his patent (point 3 of the reasons).

 decision G1 / 86 was issued on June 24, 1987.

-As you know, when filing an opposition appeal, an opponent or the owner may lodge an appeal by filing a notice of appeal (within 2 months of the reasons, A108 CBE73 or A108 EPC) then filing a brief (within 4 months of the reasons).
+As you know, when filing an appeal on opposition, an opponent or the holder can appeal by filing a notice of appeal (within 2 months from the reasons, A108 CBE73 or A108 EPC) then filing a brief (within 4 months of the reasons).

-- the holder can not remain uncertain for a long time regarding the extent of his rights;
+- the holder cannot remain in uncertainty for a long period concerning the extent of his rights;

-- the opponent can always bring an action in nullity.
+- the opponent can always bring an action for nullity.

 TheA122 EPC being substantially identical, that decision remains a priori applicable with the EPC 2000.